Georgia, backed by U.S. and Britain, blames Russia for 'paralyzing' cyber attack

 Western officials said it was the first significant example of the GRU using hacking to “disrupt or destroy” since two cyberattacks on Ukraine in 2017, and they were worried the digital assault on Georgia would escalate if left unchallenged.

-“We do not want Georgia to become Russia’s next cyber-range,” said a senior British official.
-“This is ... a key part of us trying to send a very strong message that this is activity that we think is unacceptable.”
+“We do not want Georgia to become Russia’s next cyber-range,” said Paul Chichester, director of operations at Britain’s National Cyber Security Center, part of the GCHQ signals intelligence agency.

+“This attribution today is seeking to send a clear message: we believe this sort of activity is unacceptable.”

-Additional reporting by Polina Ivanova in MOSCOW and Makini Brice in WASHINGTON; Writing by Jack Stubbs; Editing by John Stonestreet and Helen Popper
+Additional reporting by Polina Ivanova in MOSCOW and Makini Brice in WASHINGTON; Writing by Jack Stubbs; Editing by John Stonestreet and Helen Popper/Mark Heinrich